Shibpur Assembly constituency: 1977–2006

 In the 2006 state assembly elections, Dr. Jagannath Bhattacharya of Forward Bloc won the 165 Shibpur assembly seat defeating his nearest rival Jatu Lahiri of Trinamool Congress.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Jatu Lahiri of Trinamool Congress defeated Nepal Kanti Bhattacharjee of Forward Bloc in 2001.
 Jatu Lahiri of Congress defeated Prabir Kumar Banerjee of Forward Bloc in 1996 and Satyendra Nath Ghose of Forward Bloc in 1991.
 Satyendra Nath Ghose of Forward Bloc defeated Mrigen Mukherjee of Congress in 1987.
 Kanailal Bhattacharya of Forward Bloc defeated Utpal Bhowmick of Congress in 1982 and Mrigendra Mukherjee of Congress in 1977.

 1967–1972

 Mrigendra Mukherjee of Congress won in 1972.
 Harisadhan Mitra of Communist Party of India (Marxist) won in 1971.
-M.Banerjee of Congress won in 1967.
+Mrityunjoy Banerjee of Congress won in 1967.